Welcome to Butterfly Dreams Abuse Recovery!!!

 Welcome to Butterfly Dreams Abuse Recovery

-This is a self supported, organization dedicated to providing hope, help and healing for men, women and children dealing with some form of past or present abuse, violence or trafficking, while helping to build education & prevention within every small community.
+This is a self supported victim's resource dedicated to providing hope, help and healing for men, women and children dealing with some form of past or present abuse, violence or trafficking, while helping to build education & prevention within every small community.

 TOGETHER WE ARE